sroehling/FutureBudget/Retirement Simulator/AppStoreReleaseChecklist.md

 # App Release Checklist

+### Update App Information for New Version

 1. Update Version Numbers
   1. In AppStoreInfo.md
-  2. In the project settings.
+  2. In the project settings:
+     * For the "FutureBudget" target, go to "Summary" tab in the project settings.
+     * Change both the version and build to the current version number.

 3. Add a Release Notes Entry to the bottom of the AppStoreInfo.md file.
 This will be used to describe "What's Changed" in the App Store submission.

-4. Update releaseManifest.md with SHA1 of any libraries changed since last release.
+4. Update releaseManifest.md with SHA1 of any libraries changed since last release, and the version number from above.

 5. Update the copyright information in AppStoreInfo.md, if the year has changed

+6. Commit changes made to project files above.

 ## In iTunes Connect, create the new version

 1. Cut and paste the "What's changed" information from AppStoreInfo.md